AngeloJacobo/DDR3-Notes/README.md

 ![image](https://user-images.githubusercontent.com/87559347/210330740-06b1eb74-d0ab-462c-b947-80c6e3db7fe4.png)

 ### Note: The timing parameters are set for worst case, so we can reduce the timing delay slightly to optimise it further

-SDR -> DDR ->DDR2 -> DDR3 -> DDR4 -> LPDDR (Low-power DDR)

 ## Structure Hierarchy:
 1. CPU system (@800MHZ to GHz clock frequency)